ibm-cloud-architecture/refarch-mq-messaging/README.md

 ### 4- Configuring MDB resources on WebSphere Application Server

 We assume you have an existing WebSphere service up and running.
 Log into the WebSphere Admin Console and follow the instructions in [this note](docs/mdb-twas/README.md).

+## Contributing

+As this implementation solution is part of the Event Driven architeture reference architecture, the [contribution policies](./CONTRIBUTING.md) apply the same way here.